 Nuoc Cham is a Vietnamese dipping sauce that is used in loads of dishes, it's a mix of palm sugar, water, vinegar, lime juice, chilli and garlic.
 It's a thin, liquid that's packed full of flavour and is a great seasoning for noodle salads, summer rolls and rice dishes as well.

 There are quite a few ingredients here, but many of them are general store-cupboard items, but it's well worth making sure you have fresh mint and beansprouts as they make a big difference.

 The actual crepe recipe is gluten free, diary free and vegan, you can easily interchange the filling ingredients with other items such as chicken, beef, tofu, mushrooms, red pepper, lots of items would also work well.

-Fresh Basil (Thai Sweet Basil would be best)
+For the Salad Large lettuce leave like Romaine or Cos Fresh Coriander Fresh Mint Fresh Basil (Thai Sweet Basil would be best) Fresh Chives

 1. Start by making the dipping sauce.
 Chop the palm sugar into small pieces and dissolve in the hot water.
 Leave for a few minutes.